shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 However, GB theory imposes constraints globally on resulting structures and can provide insight into ways to model syntax in connectionist systems.
 Therefore, this research serves as a steppingstone to more interesting approaches and discoveries.

-In fact, a few papers accomplished in the 1980s put effort into addressing this compositionality through coding the syntactic elements of the inputs at a higher level with a simple MLP neural network to train such a model and accomplish subsequent lower level parsing tasks.
+In fact, a few papers accomplished in the 1980s put effort into addressing this RTM + COMP through coding the syntactic elements of the inputs at a higher level with a simple MLP neural network to train such a model and accomplish subsequent lower level parsing tasks.

 ##### Simple Distributed Representations (Such As A Simple MLP Network) To Map Syntactic Structures.